GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 1. Backup your database.
 2. Install pgrouting version corresponding to your PostgreSQL version on your database server. (see `pgRouting documentation <https://docs.pgrouting.org/latest/en/index.html>`_).
-3. Enable pgrouting extension in your geotrek database with your superuser.
+3. Enable pgrouting extension in your geotrek database with your database superuser.

 **On a Docker installation: (if your database is a docker container)**